beyzagoknl/My-PhotoJournal/README.md

 ## 1. Preview

-Here is the [link](https://delicate-boba-58fe37.netlify.app/) for the website.
+Here is the [link](https://yourphotojournal.netlify.app/) for the website.

 ## 2. Description

+Please try my app with this information:

+user ID : jenny
+password: 12345

+or

+user ID : harry
+password : 12345

 The PhotoJournal App is a web application that helps you to see all photos.

+When you use user Id and password you can add comment to each photo and you can see your information like your like, your messages, your friends.
+Don't forget to look "layer 3" , every user has a message with own name!

 This is my free time and first React project.
 I improved my React skill.

 ## 3. Application